Selçuk Hatun: Charities

 Selçuk Hatun built a mosque in her name near the Irgandı Bridge in 1450 in Bursa.
 She also constructed an imaret, which provided fresh and free food to the poor.
 In Edirne, she constructed another mosque in her name.
 She contributed exclusively in the development of Edirne.

-Selçuk Hatun had also built an imaret where fresh food was served to the poor.
+In Bursa, she had also built an imaret where fresh food was served to the poor.
 She constructed a bridge on the Nilüfer Creek on the road route from Bursa to Karacabey.
+She also constructed the "Selçuk Hatun Lodge", where money was donated daily for charity purposes, under the auspices of Hacı Halife.
 She also commissioned a tomb in Kastamonu, where her children had been buried after their deaths.

 Selçuk Hatun constructed another mosque in her name in Istanbul, and was constructed during the reign of her nephew, Mehmed.
 The mosque was burnt down due to fire, and was later reconstructed by Abbas Ağa, in the sixteenth century.
 In 1956, it was again demolished as a result of widening of the area, but later rebuilt by Ali Saim Ülgen in 1964.

 Death

-Selçuk Hatun died on 25 October 1485 and was buried in the mausoleum of her father Mehmed I Mausoleum, in Green Tomb, Bursa, Turkey.
+In 1484, Selçuk Hatun fell extremely ill, therefore Bayezid II had sent Yakut, the renowned physician in the empire to treat her but to no avail.
+She died on 25 October 1485 and was buried in the mausoleum of her father Mehmed I Mausoleum, in Green Tomb, Bursa, Turkey.